fupas/fupas-ubi/README.md

-# openshift-ubi
+# fupas-ubi
-Openshift Universal Base Images
+Fupas Universal Base Images

+A collection of OpenShift (and generic) container images.

 ruby 2.5
 RAILS 6.0.0